hickory-dns/hickory-dns/README.md

 cargo install --bin resolve hickory-util
 ```

-Or from source, in the trust-dns directory
+Or from source, in the hickory-dns directory

 ```shell
 cargo install --bin resolve --path util